Stage 1: Your Ordinary World

-Ordinary World: It’s the daily routine, the usual stresses and strains of work, family, relationships, friendships and obligations.
-It’s a world you know well, may have spent years creating and may still enjoy (sometimes) but underneath the veneer of busyness, something is not quite right.
+It’s the daily routine, the stresses, and strains of work, family, relationships, friendships, and obligations.
+It’s a world you know well, may have spent years creating and may still enjoy sometimes but underneath the veneer of your busyness, something is not quite right.
 You are not quite sure when it started but the enjoyment factor has been dwindling for a while.
 More effort is required and there are fewer rewards.
 Everyday life, your ordinary world, is feeling more like a chore than something you enjoy.
 You hear yourself say ‘different day same shit!’

-Typically heroes at Stage 1 experience a mismatch between the life they want and the life they’ve got.
+Typically at Stage 1 you experience a mismatch between the life you want and the life you’ve got.

-Whatever the issue, heroes at this stage believe the problem is not them.
-It’s their partner or their children, their boss or colleague or family member.
-Whoever is the problem, heroes are certain it’s not them.
+Whatever the issue, at this stage you firmly believe the problem is not you.
+It’s your partner or your children, your boss or colleague or family member.
+Whoever or whatever the problem, you are certain it’s not you!

 Heroes may be quite right in feeling hurt or angry about what others have done or by what has happened in life.
-But at this state heroes have little or no idea that despite whatever the problem is ‘out there’, an problem lies within.
-They are often full of good intentions, yet have no idea that this may be the road to hell.
-They are the ‘good guy’ and done nothing wrong (well not as wrong as other people!).
-Why won’t other people realise this and just change?
+But at this state you have little or no idea that despite whatever the problem is ‘out there’, another problem lies within.
+Heroes are often full of good intentions, yet have no idea that this is often the road to hell.
+You are convinced that you are the ‘good guy’ and have done nothing wrong (well not as wrong as other people!).
+Your ongoing frustration is ‘why won’t other people realise their mistakes and just change?’

-Stage 1 (the ordinary world) may be most challenging for heroes who have been on the receiving end of injustice, cruelty or some traumatic act of nature.
+Stage 1 (the ordinary world) may be most challenging for heroes who have been on the receiving end of injustice, cruelty or trauma.
 Heroes may be quite right in saying they were an innocent bystander and life has simply, unexpectedly, sometimes shockingly kicked you to the curb.
-Yet even in these circumstances, personal change will be required to address any problem.
+Yet even in these circumstances, personal change will be required to address any subsequent problem.